The Legend of Zelda: Ocarina of Time: Story

-The fairy Navi awakens Link from a nightmare in which he witnesses a man in black armor pursuing a young girl on horseback.
-Navi brings Link to the Great Deku Tree, who is cursed and near death.
-The Deku Tree tells Link that a "wicked man of the desert" cursed him and seeks to conquer the world and that Link must stop him.
+Navi awakens Link from a nightmare in which he watches a man in black armor pursuing a young girl on horseback, and is brought to the Great Deku Tree, who has been cursed by a "wicked man of the desert".
 Before dying, the Great Deku Tree gives Link the Spiritual Stone of the Forest and sends him to Hyrule Castle to speak with Hyrule's princess.
 At the Hyrule Castle garden, Link meets Princess Zelda, who believes Ganondorf, the evil Gerudo king, is seeking the Triforce, a holy relic that gives its holder godlike power.
-Zelda asks Link to obtain the three Spiritual Stones so he can enter the Sacred Realm and claim the Triforce before Ganondorf reaches it.
+Zelda asks Link to obtain the three Spiritual Stones to enter the Sacred Realm and claim the Triforce before Ganondorf reaches it.
 Link collects the other two stones: the first from Darunia, leader of the Gorons, and the second from Ruto, princess of the Zoras.
-Link returns to Hyrule Castle, where he sees Ganondorf chase Zelda and her caretaker Impa on horseback, like in his nightmare, and unsuccessfully attempts to stop him.
-Inside the Temple of Time, he uses the Ocarina of Time, a gift from Zelda, and the Spiritual Stones to open the door to the Sacred Realm.
-There he finds the Master Sword, but as he pulls it from its pedestal he is incapacitated and Ganondorf, having snuck into the Temple after Link, appears and claims the Triforce.
+Link returns to Hyrule Castle, where he sees Ganondorf pursue Zelda and her caretaker Impa on horseback, like in his nightmare, and unsuccessfully attempts to stop him.
+Inside the Temple of Time, he uses the Ocarina of Time, a gift from Zelda, and the Spiritual Stones to open a door.
+There, he finds the Master Sword, but as he pulls it from its pedestal, he is incapacitated.
+Ganondorf, who snuck into the Temple after Link, appears and claims the Triforce.
+Ganondorf reveals that when Link pulled the Master Sword, he opened the Sacred Realm, allowing Ganondorf to take the Triforce.